Kaboom242/quillquest-stories/Golemheart/StoryBible.md

 Witchcraft in this world is rooted in the belief that everything has a spirit, and that creation is a sacred act.
 Drawing deeply from Chinese folklore and cultivation, practitioners do not simply cast spells—they build, bind, awaken, and cultivate their own spirit.
 The system is defined by five core pillars, each reflecting aspects of spiritual growth, harmony, and the pursuit of enlightenment:

+### Animist Spirits & Laylines
+- The land is alive, tended by Animist-style spirits—silent caretakers who dwell in the laylines, forests, and rivers.
+These spirits are rarely seen, but their influence is felt in the health of the land, the flow of magic, and the behavior of animals.
+Most people dismiss them as folklore, but Lin Xiu’s worldview and Witchcraft practice are deeply shaped by their presence.
+She senses them in places of strong magic and believes they guide, protect, and sometimes test practitioners.
+- Spirits are especially important in Witchcraft: overharvesting, neglect, or disrespect can anger them, weakening magic or causing unpredictable effects.
+Rituals, offerings, and respectful cultivation help maintain harmony with these unseen guardians.

 ### Pillars of Witchcraft
 1. **Claybinding – Magic of Form and Foundation**
    - Manipulating earth and clay to create constructs, barriers, and vessels.
 Golem creation is the pinnacle art, using an etched manastone as its core—known as the Golem Heart.
 The manastone functions as a dantian, storing and circulating qi (life energy).